 Note: Registration is not transferable to the UCF Main Campus Reading Clinic.

-UCF Saturday Reading Camp at John H. Jackson Community Center
+UCF Saturday Reading Camp at OCPS Academic Center for Excellence

 The UCF College of Community Innovation and Education, in collaboration with the City of Orlando, operates a unique Reading Camp Program on Saturday mornings during both the fall and spring semesters.
 Elementary children (Kindergarten through Grade Six) receive free tutoring in reading by UCF teacher education students.
 Undergraduates in the Elementary Education program are afforded this unique, multicultural experience.
 In addition, parents of the children receiving the personalized reading instruction participate in a Parent Education Program focused on helping their child improve his/her reading abilities at home.
 This occurs while the children are tutored in reading.